 Each student interested needs to ask Rabbis Folberg or Levy to serve as Rabbi-Mentors by mid-semester.
 Please notify the Clergy Assistant of your choice.

 If the course is being taken for conversion in preparation for a Jewish marriage, we strongly encourage both partners to enroll and take the course together.

 Those desiring to become Jews by Choice schedule a conversion ceremony with their sponsor.
 These ceremonies occur only after one full year of formal study at CBI.
-CLICK HERE to register for the Living a Jewish Life Class.
+For more information about our Living a Jewish Life Class, click here.

 Since becoming a part of the Jewish community is an important part of becoming Jewish, we expect all conversion students to join the synagogue.
 For membership information, please contact our Harold Wilensky, at 512-454-6806.